A sufficient condition for inviscid shear instability: Hurdle theorem and its application to alternating jets: Mathematical proofs

 and the Dirichlet boundary conditions.
 This is a regular Sturm-Liouville problem with eigenvalue $\lambda$.
 It is well-known that all eigenvalues are real, and they can be ordered as $\lambda_0<\lambda_1<\lambda_2<\dots$, where $\lambda_n \rightarrow \infty$ as $n\rightarrow \infty$.
 By integration by parts, it is easy to check that the associated eigenfunctions, $\psi_0, \psi_1,\psi_2,\dots$, are real and satisfy the equation

 Here the Rayleigh quotient, $R_{\alpha}$, depends on $\alpha$.
-It should also be noted from Sturm's oscillation theorem that the $n$th eigenfunction $\psi_n$ has $n$ zeros in the interval $(-L/2,L/2)$, a useful fact to be used in later sections.
+It should also be noted from Sturm's oscillation theorem that the $n$th eigenfunction $\psi_n$ has $n$ zeros in the interval $(-L/2,L/2)$, a useful fact to be used below.
+In figure 6a, the red curve is $\psi_0$, and the other curves may be $\psi_1, \psi_2, \psi_3$.
+Likewise the modes shown in figure 11b are the zeroth and first modes.

 The minimum eigenvalue $\lambda_0$ can be found by the optimisation problem

 where the unique minimiser is the zeroth eigenfunction $\phi=\psi_0$.
 Note that there is no problem to extend the search space to